 I bought a T-shirt with the image above many years ago as a baby present for a friend who named her kid Henry.
 Just kidding, she named him Tate.
-If you know a Tate and/or like potatoes, you can click on the photo above to get to where you can buy the shirt.
+If you know a Tate and/or like potatoes, you can click on the photo above to see a website where you can buy the shirt.

 I still think the shirt is funny.
 The original version of the expression, I think, is "Haters gonna hate," but I've also heard it with "players gonna play."
-A quick internet search reveals some other rhyming lines that already exist in the world.
+A quick internet search reveals some other iterations that exist in the world.

 But the version I heard recently on a podcast was "Life's going to life."
-Technically, this sentence doesn't make sense because "life" isn't a verb and doesn't have an infinitive form.
-That said, I think the meaning of "life's going to life" is obvious, so the English language moves forward as do we.
+Technically, this sentence doesn't make sense because "life" isn't a verb, and the closest infinitive form would be "live."
+That said, I think the meaning of "life's going to life" is obvious, so the English language moves forward, and we can come along for the ride.

 Though I don't always love the defeatist nature of "It is what it is," I can get behind the message of "Life's going to life."

-This line seems like a good reminder that we don't have total control.
-Things are moving and happening without our say-so or control all the time.
-It's not always perfect, but it's always better than the alternative.
+This line seems like a good reminder that we don't have control.
+Things are moving and happening without our say-so or input all the time.
+Life's not always perfect, but it's always better than the alternative, and whatever rotten things are going on now are almost always temporary.
 We should be learning to roll with what happens, to embrace the chaos and busy-ness as it comes because life's going to keep lifing around us and to us and within us, and we're so lucky that it is.

 Has life lifed you recently?
 Please share any responses in the comments.